 About Pig Beach in The Bahamas

 The “original” Pig Beach in The Bahamas is located on the uninhabited island of Big Major Cay.
 Due to its distance from large Bahamian ports, it’s not the easiest or fastest place to get to.
 Up until recently, you’d have to endure an hours-long journey by tiny boat from Nassau or George Town for a chance to play with some piggies in the waves.
-Not so when you cruise with Norwegian!
+Not so when you're on a Bahamas cruise with Norwegian!

 The Swimming Pigs of Treasure Island